Ulcerating cancer wounds

 You may find it useful to have extra supplies of dressings, especially for holidays.
-You may also find it useful to use pads to help protect your bed at night.
+You may also find it useful to use special pads on your bed if the wound leaks at night.

 The discharge or leakage from the wound may make the healthy skin around it sore and red.
 A barrier cream can be used to help protect the skin.
-The nurses may give you a cream to use.
-Or they may advise you which is the best cream to buy.
+The nurses may give you a cream to use, or advise you about the best one to buy.

 An unpleasant smell is a common symptom.
 It can be distressing and difficult to cope with.
 But there are ways that it can be improved and managed.
 Sometimes the smell is caused by an infection in the wound.

 Your nurses can use different dressings to help control the smell.
 Some dressings contain silver, which reduces the number of bacteria in the wound.
+Reducing bacteria in the wound may help improve the smell.
 These dressings can often be left in place for several days.
-Dressings containing a medical form of honey can also help to prevent bacteria growing in the wound.
+Dressings containing a medical form of honey can also help prevent bacteria growing in the wound

 Your nurse may suggest charcoal dressings to help filter any smell.
 For these to work well, it is important that there is a good seal around the edge of the dressing.